-Concept - The Great White Destroyer - Shark Attack Game Review
+Concept - The Great White Destroyer - Shark Attack Game Review (4 out of 5)

 The player takes the role of a shark unnamed shark.
 Under the command of the self proclaimed shark deity Carhtoothus, the shark must accomplish a number of goals.
 The aim of the game is, to be blunt, to cause as much damage and terror possible in a number of waterside locations, including beaches and docks.
 Not the most original concept, but The Great White Destroyer throws a massive twist at the player, who would be most used to fending off sharks in similar games.
 The player can activate a frenzy mode when enough death and damage is caused.
 Certainly not the most politically correct concept ever concocted, but good on Backyard Ninja for trying something a little out there.